GeoCities/G/The Geometry of Everything π.md

-# Fundamental Scale Relationships: π as the Universal Transformation Constant
+# The Geometry of Everything: π

 ## Comprehensive Scale Relationship Table